 Soju meets gin and lemongrass.

-Unlike salt, where a pinch can be added directly to the shaker, MSG works best as a 50 percent solution (two parts water to one part MSG).
+Unlike salt, where a pinch can be added directly to the shaker, MSG works best as a solution (two parts water to one part MSG).
 This is the method used in the Banana Hammock, from Baltimore’s Lane Harlan, where its tinge of umami and viscous texture acts as a bridge between a host of unexpected Margarita ingredients, from banana liqueur to pimento dram.
 In the Master Bandit, a savory spin on the Gimlet from Cote in New York, meanwhile, a dash of the solution alongside lemongrass and bay leaf is an ideal pairing for the Korean steakhouse’s menu, and presents a through line in flavors from the bar and kitchen.
 In the Best Life, MSG solution adds balance to a mix of earthy tequila, bittersweet Campari and a grapefruit-guava cordial.

 But MSG can be used to add complexity to simpler cocktails, too; as in cooking, consider the solution as a way to season your cocktail.
 Amplify already savory drinks like a Dirty Martini Highball, add a pop of flavor to stirred drinks like the Oaxaca Old-Fashioned or give vegetal notes, like those in the Margarita Verde, a boost.
 Just make sure to factor in more than just one round.
 As Channing Centeno, creator of the MSG Martini, says, MSG is “one of those things that makes you want to go back for more.”